To learn more about the process for course registration for Summer and Fall 2016, be sure to review all of the information below carefully!

 Q. How do I find out what courses are being offered and when?

-A. Starting October 15, you can view the full University schedule on Wolverine Access, or via the Office of the Registrar - this site has a helpful CSV file version that can be downloaded and filtered to identify Ross classes.
+A. You can view the full University schedule on Wolverine Access, or via the Office of the Registrar - this site has a helpful CSV file version that can be downloaded and filtered to identify Ross classes.
 For general overviews of business courses being offered each term, browse the Ross course descriptions.

-A. Textbook and other course requirements are typically available on each course's CTools page or on Wolverine Access.
+A. Textbook and other course requirements are typically available on each course's Canvas page or on Wolverine Access.